 The Revel is right at the low-end of the Brooks range in terms of price point, but still delivers a supremely cushioned ride courtesy of the same BioMoGo DNA midsole used in premium shoes such as the Ghost and Ravenna.
 The compromise – and there has to be one – is that the Revel does not feature Brooks’ segmented crash pad sole, a technology designed to smooth the transition between heel and toe, but this is a small price to pay in return for such fantastic value for money.

-Up top, the seamless upper is thicker than what you’ll find on most all-knit shoes and provides excellent support thanks to what Brooks is calling an “internal bootie”, a sock-like internal construction which surrounds your foot for snug, all-day comfort.
+Up top, the seamless upper is thicker than you’ll find on most all-knit shoes and provides excellent support thanks to what Brooks is calling an “internal bootie”, a sock-like internal construction which surrounds your foot for snug, all-day comfort.
 Lovely.

 Run on clouds

 ON shoes use a revolutionary new cushioning system they call CloudTec®.
 CloudTec® is a series of distinctive rubber ellipses – or ‘Clouds' – on the sole of the shoe which compress as you land and then lock, forming a solid foundation for a powerful take-off.
 The best of both worlds and in a market where the word is overused to the point where it begins to lose all meaning, they're genuinely innovative.

 Born from the Breaking2 project, Nike’s attempt to enable the first sub-two-hour marathon, the Zoom Fly is a lightweight race shoe with the comfort and styling of a dedicated training shoe.